Doc Review Assist

 - Audit trail clause-level provenance for every AI claim

-How this surface works in production
+How this works in production

-The Casetrack retrospective documents what we learned about citation UX the hard way — clause-level granularity is the difference between attorneys trusting the AI summary and attorneys reading the AI summary as 'making things up.'
+The Casetrack retrospective documents what we learned about citation UX the hard way.
+Clause-level granularity is the difference between attorneys trusting the AI summary and attorneys reading the AI summary as 'making things up.'
 That granularity is non-negotiable in our deployments.

-What this surface does
+What it does

 Per-document-type tuning